port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/event-based-updates.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Real-Time Updates
+# Event-based Updates

 Our AWS integration allows you to trigger a sync of your AWS resources with Port based on real-time events (in addition to the standard scheduled sync).
 As a result, your software catalog will be updated shortly after a resource is created, updated or deleted.